 The top priority on every building site has to be safety.
 Implement all precautions and protocols to protect workers and visitors on site.
 In addition to implementing good safety practices, having building insurance is also important.
 It is essential that your Workers Compensation is accurate and all sub-contractors are covered.
 General Liability is also very necessary in the event your business is sued for negligence.

 Construction sites are seen as soft targets for both organized groups of criminals and opportunists.
 There are valuable tools, equipment and materials that have good resale value.
 They can also be relatively easy to access and to remove.
 The cost of theft and damage from vandalism can run into thousands of dollars.

 Do all you can to secure your site and to lock away tools.
 You can consider setting up cameras in key positions, getting 24 hour security and installing GPS systems on expensive equipment.
 Thus, your Builder’s Risk Insurance can give you coverage for theft and vandalism so be sure to include it in your policy.

 Annually more than 6000 fires occur on construction sites and the property damage amounts to more than $400 million.

 Running a safe site and eliminating the things that cause fires is key.
 Make sure temporary electricity is installed to code and is checked regularly.
 Don’t allow workers to bring cooking equipment on site.
-Have designated smoking areas or disallow smoking completely.
+Moreover, have designated smoking areas or disallow smoking completely.
 Allow time for tools to cool down so they don’t overheat and practice good safety with hot work.
-This is good business practice; and so is making sure your Builder’s Risk Insurance includes coverage for fire.
+Hence, this is good business practice; and so is making sure your Builder’s Risk Insurance includes coverage for fire.